 Where funds should not be allocated

 1. To replace recurring costs for the student section.
 These would include costs such as:

-o Any expenses for Universities to attend SMC that have sent students to SMC in the past 4 years.
+o Any expenses for Universities to attend the annual SNAME Maritime Convention (SMC) that have sent students to SMC in the past 4 years.
 Student sections applying for a grant to participate in SMC must show that it is a "new type" of event for the section (i.e. the student section has not attended SMC within the past 4 years.

 o Funding will not be granted to cover registration fees for any such conferences, conventions, or events.

 o Recurring trips, events or design competitions within the section that are traditionally funded by the university.